"Wherever I may go, wherever I may be, if it lacks a toilet, I shan't go, verily."

 Long ago.
 A Caster attempted to create the greatest spell in history.
 By etching his incantation into the very earth, He formulated what was quite possibly the single most insulting phrase the Elements have ever been subjected to.
 What was that phrase?
 No one knows!
 But the effect was clear: now the region is riddled with aggressive magics, as the Elements are still trying to wipe the place off the face of the planetain.
 Some casters have been known to set up research towers there.
 But it's not recommended. there's not a place on Hearth any less hospitable to sentient creatures.

 Hello!
 Serling Tenthorn Here.
 I haven't finished this particular chapter.
-Come back later and there will be a good read, I'm sure of it.
+Come back later and there will be a good read.